 Question 1: What is included in a psychoeducational evaluation?

-Question 2: How much does it typically cost?
+Question 2: How much does a psychoeducational evaluation cost?

-Question 3: How is a private evaluation different from the school psychologist’s evaluation?
+Question 3: How is a private psychoeducational evaluation different from the school psychologist’s evaluation?

 Question 4: When is it the right time to seek an outside evaluation and not rely on the school?

-A private evaluation offers more privacy to the family, and parents can opt to not share the results with the school.
-On the other hand, a school-based evaluation is free and available to all children, even if they go to private school.
-A private evaluation might be the only option in cases where the child is achieving at an average level or does not meet the demonstrated need for a school evaluation.
+A private evaluation offers more privacy to the family.
+Parents might opt to not share their results with the school.
+On the other hand, a school-based evaluation is free and available to all children, even if they attend private school or are home schooled.
+A private evaluation might be the only option in cases where the parent has concerns but the child does not meet the school’s demonstrated need for a school evaluation.

 An at-home cognitive screener can be a good, relatively affordable first step for parents who have concerns but the school says the child does not qualify for an evaluation.
 At-home screeners can help validate concerns and decide on the best potential course of action.
 It offers you the privacy of a private evaluation without the cost.
-Keep in mind, however, that any diagnosis will require consultation with a psychologist.
+Keep in mind, however, that a diagnosis will still require consultation with a psychologist.
 If your screener results suggest that there is a problem, you can bring those results to the school as further evidence of your child’s need, potentially avoiding the costs of a private evaluation.